RealtimeSim

 • ee_name (str): Name of an EE previously created via add_ee().

-Register a virtual depth camera for all environments.
+Add a virtual depth camera for all environments to the simulation and return a Camera class.

 Parameters